-Rural hospitals and health systems often encounter a major challenge when crafting and operationalizing partnerships with other organizations: partners don’t understand the unique attributes and value rural affiliates provide.
+Rural and Community Hospitals and health systems often encounter a major challenge when crafting and operationalizing partnerships with other organizations: partners don’t understand the unique attributes and value rural affiliates provide.
 These misconceptions can lead to faulty strategic decisions, so it is critical for rural healthcare organizations to understand and communicate their value proposition to existing and prospective partners.

 Many large health systems that have significant rural operations do not optimize these operations.
 In our experience as a national and rural healthcare advisory practice, we have seen large, sophisticated health systems make serious missteps, such as missing annual payments reaching up to eight figures annually through flawed designations and alignment, or undervaluing incremental referrals from rural affiliates and failing to implement and protect these value drivers.